How To Highlight/Find and Remove Duplicates in Google Sheets

 Your spreadsheet will now highlight your duplicate cells in the color you chose, and you can scan the selection for any duplicates.

 Note: It is best to highlight a column’s cells starting with row 1 rather than choosing cells in the middle.
 The formula did not like using row 2 as the first column.
 It missed a couple of duplicates in the chosen field (A2:B9).
 Once row 1 was added (A1:B9), it found all duplicates.
 See the two images below.

-Image showing missed duplicates from selecting row 2 cells as the first cells (A2 and B2):
+Image #1: shows missed duplicates from selecting row 2 cells as the first cells (A2 and B2):

-Image showing all duplicates from selecting row 1 cells as the first cells (A1 and B1):
+Image #2: shows all duplicates from selecting row 1 cells as the first cells (A1 and B1):

 Make sure that any existing duplicates are correct, as some copies are not copies at all.
 They can be the same number for two different accounts, users, employees, or anything else.
 Once you confirm the duplicates you do not need, delete them or do anything you want with them.
 Finally, you can close the formatting menu, and then restore the standard color to your cells.